mpvismer/nrf-hal/README.md

 ## Running the Demos

 All the demos can be found in the examples folder and are completely independent cargo projects.
-Therefore running something like "cargo run --bin ccm-demo" from the root of this repo (`./nrf-hal/`) will not work.
+Therefore running something like `cargo run --bin ccm-demo` from the root of this repo (`./nrf-hal/`) *will not work*.
 You need to run your cargo commands from something like this `./nrf-hal/examples/ccm-demo/`.
 There are many ways to flash the demos to your device and debug them and this repository does not force you to make a choice.
 However, if you are struggling to get things working then hopefully this explanation of getting the demos to work on the nRF52840-DK using probe-rs will help.

 Once off system setup:
 Install a target for your device for cross compilation. `rustup target add thumbv7em-none-eabihf`